What is Industrial RO?

 - Ion Exchange (IX).
 In some cases, the raw water treatment system may include an IX unit for hardness removal or other specialized treatment needs.
 In IX softening, a stream is directed through a strong acid action resin that’s “charged” with sodium; because the water flows through, the resin captures the hardness-causing calcium or magnesium ions, while releasing the sodium ions into the stream.

 - Distribution.
 Following treatment, the water is pumped or otherwise routed to be used elsewhere within the power.

 - Membrane Filtration.
 As microfiltration (MF), ultrafiltration (UF), and Nanofiltration (NF) systems became cheaper within the previous couple of decades, they’re increasingly getting used with conventional technologies like clarification and lime softening.

-At Netsol Water Solution, is leading Industrial RO Plant Manufacturer, Commercial RO Plant Manufacturer, Sewage Treatment Plant Manufacturer, Effluent Treatment Plant Manufacturer in Delhi – Noida regions and as well as in India.
-We have expertise and achieve best quality certification for RO Plants manufacturing and supplying in India.
+At Netsol Water Solution, is a leading Industrial RO Plant Manufacturer, Commercial RO Plant Manufacturer, Sewage Treatment Plant Manufacturer, Effluent Treatment Plant Manufacturer in Delhi – Noida regions and as well as in India.
+We have the expertise and achieve the best quality certification for RO Plants manufacturing and supplying in India.